DriveTime: DriveTime

 Garcia owned 65 percent of Duckling by January 2002.
 That same year, Garcia and Sullivan bought out the remainder of the company's stock.
 Company officials renamed the newly private enterprise DriveTime effective September 1, 2002, with the registered name DriveTime Automotive Group intended to distinguish the auto seller from educational company Az Drive Time.
 The company operated 76 dealerships in eight states as DriveTime sought to expand across the U.S. O'Leary and Partners took over advertising in May 2003.

 Prior to their involvement with DriveTime, Garcia and Fidel were known in connection with the Lincoln Savings and Loan Association scandal during the savings and loan crisis in the 1980s and 90s.
 Garcia pleaded guilty to a fraud charge in 1990.
 Fidel, Lincoln Savings and Loan's former president, pleaded guilty to securities fraud in 1991.
 Both men received sentences of three years probation.
-Federal judges credited them for pleading guilty and helping convict Charles Keating, who ran Lincoln Savings and Loan.
+Federal judges credited them for pleading guilty and for helping to convict Charles Keating, who ran Lincoln Savings and Loan.

 The company announced plans on November 2, 2004, to expand from 75 to 100 locations over two years, mostly in the Southwestern United States and in Florida, Georgia and Virginia.
 DriveTime employed 2,100 and revenues at the time were $729 million.
 Part of the company's success resulted from numerous job losses and bad credit, at a time when the American Bankruptcy Institute reported the highest bankruptcy rates ever, though by 2004 fewer people were filing for bankruptcy.
 As of 2004, chairman Garcia owned 85 percent of the company, the largest Latino-owned firm in Arizona.

 In 2004, former president and CEO Ray Fidel said DriveTime intended to treat customers with financial problems the same as customers at premium auto dealers.

 By 2005, DriveTime had added Austin, Texas and Norfolk, Virginia and planned sites in Charlotte, North Carolina and Nashville, Tennessee.
 As the company expanded, Auto Dealer Monthly and AutoTrader.com recognized Fidel as top independent retailer.
 By the end of 2006, DriveTime had more than 90 locations in nine states.
 The company opened its 100th DriveTime dealership in Concord, North Carolina, northeast of Charlotte, in 2007.
 The company also announced the completion of a new loan-servicing center in Mesa, Arizona, replacing one in Gilbert, Arizona, with 100 employees hired immediately and 300 more planned.